AppsToKnow/yRecycle/README.md

 yRecycle
 ========
-This is an Educational recycling app, and we are still in the dev process.
+This is an Educational recycling app, and we are still in the developing process.

+THIS APP WILL HOPEFULLY BE OUT FOR APPLE BY JAN 15 ANDROID APP TBD